mozillascience/leadership-training/02-setup.md

 # Project Setup

 This section will outline some best practices for setting up a new project in a way that encourages participation.
+This can be anything from a software project to open educational materials.

 * [GitHub](02.1-newcomers.md): Make your work publicly accessible.
 * [README.md](02.1-newcomers.md#README.md): Describe your project.
 This will be most users first impression.